sedexdev/algorithmic-analysis/running_time.md

     - This is **linear O(N)** time complexity
   - What if the same algorithm processes 1000 items in ~100000ms?
     - This is **quadratic O(N^2)** time complexity
 - This example shows the time by way of demonstrating the relationship between the number of items and processing time.
-Actual time would still be machine dependent so we don't car about it, the input size is the most important
+Actual time would still be machine dependent so we don't care about it, the input size is the most important

 # Big (O) Ordo